cofinalsubnets/lisa/readme.md

-modulo everything. each `p` is now the neutral element of a new monoid `Np = p + Np ^ z`. since by construction `a ^ b = b a`, this means `p` and `z` assume the place of 0 and `succ` in the original equation for `N`. the impression this gives is that primes are significant among integers because of their latent resemblance to 0.
+modulo everything. each `p` is now the neutral element of a new monoid `Np = p + Np ^ z`. since by construction `a ^ b = b a`, this means `p` and `z` assume the place of 0 and `succ` in the original equation for `N`. the impression received is that primes are significant among integers because of a property they share with 0.

 TODO:
 - construct subtraction and division in `N`